zeljkoobrenovic/grounded-architecture/_site/manuscript/print/2022-06-01-being-architect.markdown

 In IT organizations, architects are the **essential connectors,** often referred to as "superglue."
 Their primary function is integrating different aspects of the organization—architecture, technical details, business requirements, and team dynamics—ensuring that everything works together seamlessly.
 This role is vital in large organizations and complex projects where cohesion and coordination are paramount to success.
 The section [Thinking Like an Architect: Architects as Superglue](#superglue) provides more details.

 Balancing curiosity, doubt, vision, and skepticism is essential for driving sustainable innovation and change in organizations.
 Architects must constantly reflect on how well they balance these forces.
 In doing so, they can ensure that their efforts are driven by a healthy combination of exploration, critical validation, strategic guidance, and cautious realism—all crucial to achieving lasting success in any organizational change.
-The section [Thinking Like an Architect: Balancing Curiosity, Doubt, Vision, and Skepticism](balancing) provides more details.
+The section [Thinking Like an Architect: Balancing Curiosity, Doubt, Vision, and Skepticism](#balancing) provides more details.

-### Architects' Career Paths

 The ideal career path for architects is rooted in a strong engineering background.
 This foundation provides the technical proficiency necessary for advanced architectural roles.
+Moving from an engineering role to an architecture role involves broadening scope, increasing diversity, and developing strong communication and influencer skills.
+Architecture roles can lead to tech leadership positions such as Engineering Director or Chief Technology Officer (CTO), leveraging strategic vision, decision-making, and leadership skills.

-The section [Architects' Career Paths](career-paths) provides more details.
+The section [Architects' Career Paths](#career-paths) provides more details.